garfieldnate/garfieldnate.github.io/src/pages/posts/2011-11-03-cs-240-web-crawler-at-byu.md

 comments: true
 publishDate: 2011-11-03T00:00:00Z
 title: CS 240 Web Crawler at BYU
+description: Advice for getting through BYU's CS rite of passage
 ---

 I recently polished off the web crawler project for CS 240 at BYU.
 It's probably the most talked-about project in the CS major, and the cause of so many students retaking the class.